kubeflow/website/content/docs/gke/gcp-e2e.md

 downloaded the code for a simple web UI.
 The code is stored in the `${WORKING_DIR}/web-ui` directory.

-The web UI uses a [Flask][flask] server to host the HTML/CSS/JavaScript files for the web page.
+The web UI uses a [Flask][flask] server to host the HTML, CSS, and JavaScript files for the web page.
 The Python program, `mnist_client.py`, contains a function that interacts directly with the TensorFlow model server.

 The `${WORKING_DIR}/web-ui` directory also contains a Dockerfile to build the application into a container image.